emileswarts/emileswarts.github.com/_posts/2011-01-31-ssh-filesystem.md

 ---

-sshfs allows you to mount your remote server as a local drive.
+sshfs allows you to mount your remote server as a local drive using fuse.

-Install
+Install fuse
-<pre>sudo apt-get install sshfs</pre>
+<pre>pacman -S sshfs</pre>

 Configure
 <pre>http://fuse.sourceforge.net/sshfs.html</pre>